 It is often worth considering to at least start a job search before quitting your current position.
 Ideally, you will start your search prior to your work situation becoming so bad that you can't stay.
 If you can start looking before you quit, it will give you an idea of what it may require for you to land a new position.

 Starting a job search while you are still working has other advantages in addition to continuing to have a paycheck and benefits.
-If you quit, you may not be eligible for unemployment.
+If you quit, you may not be eligible for unemployment benefits.

 That's helpful when you're answering interview questions about leaving your job.
 It's easier to discuss why you're moving on when you're still employed than it is to explain why you quit without having a new job lined up.